rohithegde/rohithegde.github.com/_posts/2010-09-04-php-xml-create-add-edit-modify-using-dom-simplexml-xpath.md

 }
 ```

-### 10. Display Required data in XML Form itself OR Remove all children nodes save one OR Copy/Clone Node Eg OR Compare/Search non numeric data (like date or time) to get result.
+### <a id="10">10.</a> Display Required data in XML Form itself OR Remove all children nodes save one OR Copy/Clone Node Eg OR Compare/Search non numeric data (like date or time) to get result.

 #### SimpleXML :